Basic Color Meanings and Symbolism

 Purple Floral Damask Rug #NN010 - Nejad Neo Nepal Contemporary Rug Collection

-Spiritual yet practical, magenta is a color that symbolizes universal harmony and emotional balance while pink is nurturing and represents unconditional love.
+Spiritual yet practical, salmon is a color that symbolizes universal harmony and emotional balance while pink is nurturing and represents unconditional love.
 Salmon combines pink with a touch of orange and is just on the lighter side of coral and is considered a hopeful color - a sign of health and happiness.
 "In the pink!"

 Salmon: health, empowerment, instinct, survival

 Rose / Blue Mahal Rug #T030 - Nejad American Home Designer Rug Collection